eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 Change color
 ^^^^^^^^^^^^
-A Dialog will open to choose a new color for the series and the points displayed. |br|
+A Dialog will open to choose a new color for the series and the points displayed.
 Also available with left click on the color of the series in the *Legend*.

 Hide/Show series
 ^^^^^^^^^^^^^^^^
-Hide a series if it is displayed, or it reveal it if it is hide. |br|
+Hide a series if it is displayed, or it reveal it if it is hide.
 Also available with left click on the name of the series in the *Legend*.